Multi-layered characterization of hot stellar systems with confidence

 \subsubsection{Interpretations}

-Here we understand the physical and evolutionary properties of the objects in each of the two groups after the final merge using stellar mass surface density and absolute magnitude .
-To analyze the two complex-structured groups at the end of the final merging step, it is important that we carefully look at the group structures at each merging step to obtain deeper insight into the evolutionary and physical properties of these celestial objects.
+In this section, we try to understand the physical and evolutionary properties of the objects in each of the two groups after the final merge using stellar mass surface density and absolute magnitude.
+To analyze the two complex-structured groups at the end of the final merge, we carefully look at the properties of the ellipsoidal groups obtained by $t$MMBC and group structures obtained with the original eight-groups clustering solution and after the two mergers, and obtain deeper insight into the evolutionary and physical properties of these celestial objects.